-In the martial arts it is customary to define a strike, block, or kick as targeting a specific general area of the body.
+In martial arts, it is customary to define a strike, block, or kick as targeting a specific general area of the body.
 At times these references may include a particular body part, for example Atama Mawashi Geri might indicate a roundhouse kick to the head.

 A reference such as Jodan Gyaku Tsuki would indicate a Gyaku Tsuki targeting any area of the body at or above the shoulder level.
-The strike might impact any of the areas of body mentioned earlier.
+The strike might impact any of the areas of the body mentioned earlier.
 So the specific target is not identified.
-The only thing that is relevant is that the strike should be delivered at a high level.
+The only relevant thing is that the strike should be delivered at a high level.

 Like Jodan, the term Chudan does not indicate a specific target but rather an area of the body.
 A Chudan Yoko Geri might strike anything including the kidneys, abdomen, spine, groin, or ribs.

 A Gedan level strike or block would indicate something that generally is targeting something below the hips.
 You might be performing a Gedan Barai or you might be delivering a Gedan Mae Geri.
 So once again the term is used only to suggest that the specific action is targeting a lower area of the body.

 These terms are not absolute.
 A Chudan strike might impact the shoulders.
 A Jodan strike might impact the upper chest.
 And a Gedan strike might be targeting the groin or lower abdomen.
 So there is some overlap in these definitions.
 They are not fixed or defined areas of the body.

 Think of these terms meaning high (Jodan), middle (Chudan), and low (Gedan).
 If used in English the term “high” would not suggest that a strike should be limited to the shoulders and above.
 The term would suggest only that you should strike up high on the body somewhere.
 This is all these Japanese references mean as well.
 They simply are direct equivalents of high, middle, and low.